Skip to content

 GPs

 If you have a health problem, the GP should be the first contact unless it is an emergency.
 They provide health advice and help to treat many conditions.
 You will also find that your GP can refer you to other NHS health services if needed.
-The links in this section will help you to find a GP to suit your needs as some GP services may offer more services than others.
+The links in this section will help you find a GP to suit your needs as some GP services may offer more services than others.
 Registering for a GP is free to anyone in England.
 To sign up you do not need proof of address, immigration status, ID or an NHS number.

 The accessibility of GP surgeries varies, however they must adhere to certain standards.
 To view these standards, learn more about reasonable adjustments.